 I live in Luxembourg.
-I graduated in electronics at Uninorte (Barranquillla-Colombia) and self taught in many other areas like thermochemistry modelling.
+I graduated in electronics at Uninorte (Barranquillla-Colombia) and self-taught in many other areas like thermochemistry modelling and Additive Manufacturing.
 Even though my specialization was in automatics, I decided to master sustainable development and I’ve done my PhD in material sciences.
 I’m currently employed at the University of Luxembourg.
 I love to cook and I am fascinated by discovering new tastes.
 I spent some years in Paris, where I held down many cool-bar jobs.
 My nickname is Toño.
 I like donkeys (don’t ask why).
 I love travelling with my cheerful, beautiful and lovely wife Diana.
-I’ve slept in the sahara desert.
-I’ve swam with wild dolphins.
+I’ve slept in the Sahara desert.
+I’ve swum with wild dolphins.
+I’ve surfed close to a shark.
 I’m afraid of heights, but yet I’ve bungee jumped, I’ve stood at the edge of the grand canyon and I went to the “top of the world”.
 I spent 4 wonderful months in India.
-I’ve volunteered as science teacher in an orphelinat.
+I’ve volunteered as a science teacher in an orphelinat.
 I like taking pictures.
 I believe in Santa Claus.
 I love the three Js.
 My first video-console was an Atari 2600 with a hell of embedded games.
 I can barely speak Spanish and I believe I can speak English, French and I’m learning German.
-I used to play Basketball for my university, currently I don’t play often but I have nice basketball-shoes.
+I used to play Basketball for my university, currently, I don’t play often but I have nice basketball shoes.
 I don’t like going to the gym, but my wife wants to keep me alive for longer.
 I like rock music, nevertheless I enjoy folk-dances.
 I saw a wild Lioness eating a Zebra.
 I previously held many independent technical jobs in electronics and IT.
-My first experience as employee was in a waste-disposal company and I came back to it after graduation.
+My first experience as an employee was in a waste-disposal company and I came back to it after graduation.
 I run under Linux, but I recognise that Windows has some advantages.
 I have predicted “brain thoughts”.
-I’m learning about Chemical Vapour Transport but also how to play guitar.
+I’m learning about Chemical Vapour Transport but also how to play the guitar.
 I have spent the last 10 years promoting, researching, loving, hating and trying to find renewable energies.

-I invite you to find more about me, my interests and research in this website!
+I invite you to find more about me, my interests and research on this website!